 Fig 11.
-The recycling performance of AuPd/CNS under visible light irradiation.
+The recycling capability of Ag1Pd1/SLCN below visible light irradiation.

 Conclusions

-In summary, a series of AgPd alloy nanoparticles decorated on a single layer carbon nitride semiconductor surface was designed to optimize plasmonic Mutt-Schottky catalysts toward the competent evolution of photocatalytic hydrogen from formic acid.
-Exhaustive studies revealed that the presence of coordinated unsaturated N atoms on the SLCN surface is essential for the simultaneous stabilization of Ag and Pd as uniform alloy nanoparticles.
-On the other hand, the favorable charge transfer from SLCN and Ag to Pd leads to the enrichment of Pd with electrons and thus affords more catalytic activity and stability for the hydrogen evolution under visible light.
+In summary, a series of AgPd alloy nanoparticles decorated on an SLCN semiconductor surface was designed to optimize plasmonic Mutt-Schottky catalysts toward the competent evolution of photocatalytic hydrogen from FA.
+Exhaustive studies revealed that the being of coordinated unsaturated N atoms on the SLCN surface is indispensable for the concurrent stabilization of Ag and Pd as uniform alloy nanoparticles.
+On the other hand, the desirable charge handover from SLCN and Ag to Pd leads to the enrichment of Pd with electrons and thus affords more catalytic activity and stability for the H2 evolution below visible light.
 This study presents a new path for designing plasmonic matte-Schottky heterogeneous catalysts with synergistic effects and high efficiency for photocatalytic hydrogen evolution by using formic acid.

 References